 (6) Section 129(1) to (5) apply with any necessary modifications to an appointment under this section.

-139. Supplementary President’s status as Supreme Court Judge
+139. Supplementary President’s status as Supreme Court judge

-(1) The appointment of a Judge of the Supreme Court as a supplementary President to act as the President does not affect the person’s tenure of office as, or status as, a Judge of the Supreme Court nor the payment of the person’s salary or allowances as a Judge nor any other rights or privileges of the person as a Judge.
+(1) The appointment of a judge of the Supreme Court as a supplementary President to act as the President does not affect the person’s tenure of office as, or status as, a judge of the Supreme Court nor the payment of the person’s salary or allowances as a judge nor any other rights or privileges of the person as a judge.

-(2) Service of a Judge of the Supreme Court as a supplementary President acting as the President is to be taken for all purposes to be service in the person’s office of Judge of the Supreme Court.
+(2) Service of a judge of the Supreme Court as a supplementary President acting as the President is to be taken for all purposes to be service in the person’s office of judge of the Supreme Court.

-(3) Nothing in this Act prevents a Judge of the Supreme Court who acts as the President under this Subdivision from doing anything in the person’s capacity as a Judge of the Supreme Court.
+(3) Nothing in this Act prevents a judge of the Supreme Court who acts as the President under this Subdivision from doing anything in the person’s capacity as a judge of the Supreme Court.

 140. Supplementary Deputy Presidents